Sorceror/gamepad-handler/README.md

 ## Contribution
-This library is developped in TypeScript, please respect the tslint provided.
+This library is developed in TypeScript, please respect the tslint provided.
 Every contribution is welcomed :)

 ## Changelog